Herb Gardening in a world of changing climate...

 Plant selection ideas:

 Penstemon, Flax, and Winecups grow naturally in full sun, dry areas.
 They should do well here, too.
 Sunflowers are a natural for hot, dry weather and come in many sizes.
 Consider shrubs and trees that will adapt to our changing climate too.
-A complete list of suggestions will be added to this site soon.
 Photos courtesy: Katherine K. Schlosser |